ffd8/cli-for-artists-and-designers/README.md

 * `test.gif` name of output file (customize).

 ### Resize in batch
-Navigate to folder of images, as described above in *Set active directory*.
+Navigate to a collection of images, as described above in *[Set active directory](#set-active-directory)*.

-Create folder for output using `mkdir` (make directory)
+Create a directory for your output using `mkdir`:
 > mkdir thumbs

-Batch process using `mogrify`, »
+Batch process using `mogrify`:
 > mogrify -resize 128x128 -quality 100 -path ./thumbs *.jpg

 * `mogrify` launch batch tool of Imagemagick,